Polyps & Prevention: What You Need to Know About Colorectal Cancer

 When colorectal cancer is diagnosed in its early stages – meaning it hasn’t yet spread to the lymph nodes or other areas of the body – more than 90 percent of patients survive at least five years following treatment.
 For patients whose cancer has metastasized to other organs, though, the five-year relative survival is just under 15 percent.
 This, doctors say, is why annual screenings and early detection are so important – not just for colorectal cancer but for a host of other diseases and conditions.

-Dr. Terrero, who recently joined the Institute and is seeing patients at the Baptist Health Wellness and Medical Complex in Plantation, specializes in the treatment of gastrointestinal cancers, says that colon cancer is the third most common cancer in the U.S. and the second leading cause of cancer deaths.
+Dr. Terrero, who is seeing patients at the Baptist Health Wellness and Medical Complex in Plantation, specializes in the treatment of gastrointestinal cancers, says that colon cancer is the third most common cancer in the U.S. and the second leading cause of cancer deaths.
 “In the U.S. there were an estimated 150,000 new cases diagnosed in 2021 alone.”

 While overall colon cancer rates in the U.S. have declined in recent years, Dr. Terrero says there has been a slight increase for people under 50, with the greatest increase seen among patients between ages 20 to 34.
 “That’s a real concern, and one of the reasons why screening guidelines have been updated to include colonoscopies starting at age 45 for those with an average risk for colon cancer,” she says.